spatialos/UnrealGDKTestGyms/USER_MANUAL.md

   * Entities correctly migrate between area of authority.
 * NOTE: This gym can be run both as an automated test and a manual one.
 To run it automatically, use [these steps](#automated-test-gyms).
 * The manual version of the gym contains:
+  * Four virtual server workers arranged in a 2x2 grid.
-  * A set of cubes that moves back and forth across a floor.
+  * Four cubes that moves back and forth across a floor, crossing server boundaries.
 * Steps to run the manual version of the gym:
-  * Observe the authority and authority intent of each cube can be seen to change as it moves across the floor.
+  * In the Unreal Editor's Content Browser, locate Content/Maps/HandoverGym and double click to open it.
+  * In the Unreal Editor Toolbar, click Play to launch one client, one server worker and the SpatialOS runtime.
+  * Note: Authority indicated by the number next to the "A" floating above the cubes.
+Authority intent is indicated by the number next to the "I".
+  * Observe that these values change when the cubes cross server boundaries.
-  * Press "L" to toggle locking actor migration.
+  * Press "L" to lock actor migration.
+This setting is indicated by the padlock floating above the cubes.
+  * Observe that authority and authority intent stop changing.
-  * Press "K" to delete a cube in the scene (used for debugging actors deleted while locked).
+  * Press "K" to delete a cube in the scene.
+  * Check that you can delete cubes with locking on and with locking off.

 ##### Ability activation gym
 * Demonstrates that: